How We Choose Paper for Our Giclée Art Prints - Epson Hot Press and Hahnemühle

 Final Note

-Paper choice here isn’t about better or worse; it’s about matching surface to artwork while maintaining archival standards.
-Whichever sheet lands at your door, it’s 100 % cotton, acid‑free, and rated to outlast passing trends—and probably us as well.
+Paper choice here isn't about better or worse - it's about matching surface to artwork while maintaining archival standards.
+Whichever sheet lands at your door, it's 100% cotton, acid-free, and printed with archival pigment inks rated to outlast passing trends - and probably us as well.

 — Catherine